Ultimate Tax Guide for US Expats Living in Mexico

 The US-Mexico Totalization Agreement covers business income taxation, including cross-border sales of goods and services, and eliminates certain taxes on dividends, interest, and royalties.

 It is important to note that the US-Mexico tax treaty is complex, and its provisions can be challenging to understand.
-If you are a US citizen living in Mexico or doing business there, it is advisable to seek the advice of a tax professional familiar with the treaty’s provisions.
+If you are a US citizen living in Mexico or doing business there, it is advisable to seek the advice of a tax professional or tax service familiar with the treaty’s provisions.

 Does the US Have a Totalization Agreement with Mexico?

-A Totalization Agreement is a bilateral agreement that coordinates the social security systems of two countries to help ensure that workers do not pay social security taxes to both countries on the same earnings.
+A Totalization Agreement is a bilateral agreement that coordinates the Social Security systems of two countries to help ensure that workers do not pay Social Security taxes to both countries on the same earnings.

 So, does the US have a Totalization Agreement with Mexico?
 The answer is yes.
 The US-Mexico Totalization Agreement has been in effect since 2004.
-It helps simplify the social security tax process for US citizens living and working in Mexico and Mexican citizens working in the US.
+It helps simplify the Social Security tax process for US citizens living and working in Mexico and Mexican citizens working in the US.

-Under the agreement, US citizens who work in Mexico and are subject to Mexican social security taxes may be able to count their contributions towards US Social Security benefits.
-Similarly, Mexican citizens who work in the US and are subject to US Social Security taxes may be able to count their contributions towards Mexican social security benefits.
+Under the agreement, US citizens who work in Mexico and are subject to Mexican Social Security taxes may be able to count their contributions towards US Social Security benefits.
+Similarly, Mexican citizens who work in the US and are subject to US Social Security taxes may be able to count their contributions towards Mexican Social Security benefits.

-The agreement provides a certificate of coverage that proves a worker’s coverage under one country’s social security system and exempts them from social security taxes in another country, helping prevent double taxation and ensuring they receive entitled social security benefits.
+The agreement provides a certificate of coverage that proves a worker’s coverage under one country’s Social Security system and exempts them from Social Security taxes in another country, helping prevent double taxation and ensuring they receive entitled Social Security benefits.

 It is important to note that the Totalization Agreement between the US and Mexico is complex, and its provisions can be challenging to understand.